kodie/form-data-body/readme.md

 A tiny, dependency-free node module for generating a form's multipart/form-data body for a POST request.

-This is meant to be a simple, no frills module for generating a string to send as the body for a POST request simulating a form submission.
+This is meant to be a simple, no frills module for generating a string to send as the body for a POST request, simulating a form submission.
 If you need something with more bells and whistles, check out the [form-data](https://github.com/form-data/form-data) module.

 ## Installation